 Emerald Park

-Emerald Park is a 135-acre urban park located in North Little Rock, Arkansas, along the north bank of the Arkansas River.
-The park is situated atop scenic river bluffs, offering visitors breathtaking views of the Arkansas River, downtown Little Rock, and Pinnacle Mountain in the distance.
+Located along the north bank of the Arkansas River, Emerald Park spans 135 acres of urban wilderness in North Little Rock, Arkansas.
+Situated atop river bluffs, the park offers breathtaking views of the Arkansas River, downtown Little Rock, the state capital building, and Pinnacle Mountain in the distance.

-The park features a network of trails totaling approximately 5.5 miles, suitable for both hiking and biking.
-The main trail system consists of two parts: a paved trail on top of the bluff that connects Emerald Park to Fort Roots, and unpaved trails that wind down the bluff face.
+With approximately 5.5 miles of trails winding within the park, there's something for every outdoor enthusiast.
+The trail system is divided into a paved trail that runs along the top of the bluff connecting Emerald Park to Fort Roots, and more challenging unpaved trails that zigzag down the bluff face.

-The northern side of the trail is known for its rocky terrain, particularly in the bottom third, featuring seven switchbacks that create a lengthy climb.
-The southern side, while less rocky, presents a steeper overall gradient.
+The northern side of the trail network presents a more rocky terrain, especially in the lower third where seven switchbacks create a satisfying climbing challenge.
+Meanwhile, the southern portion, though less rocky, offers a steeper gradient overall.

 All Features & Facilities